montefiore-institute/alan-cluster/tutorials/notebooks/README.md

 **Attention:** This document only provides a setup to use Jupyter *interactively*.
 If you simply would like to execute notebooks to summarize results, please have a look at [Papermill](https://github.com/nteract/papermill).

-**Use the allocated resources responsibly, kill your Jupyter instance if you are ready of if it unused!**
+**Use the allocated resources responsibly, kill your Jupyter instance if you are ready of if it is unused!**

 ## Securing the notebook server